Annette Hampton of the Educational Opportunity Center discusses its services.

 Penn in the News

-Kathleen Hall Jamieson of the Annenberg School for Communication says publicity among younger demographics is a necessity for presidential candidates.
+Kathleen Hall Jamieson of the Annenberg School for Communication says the Internet has given voice to a whole new generation of amateur journalists.